MI-AFP/tutorials/tutorials/02_functions-types.md

 ### List

-List is different than tuples - it has variable length (because it is recursive type) and its elements have the same type.
+List is different than tuples - it has variable length (because it is a recursive type) and its elements have the same type.
 To understand it, let's create an alternative implementation of list data type.

 ```haskell
 data List a = Empty | NonEmpty a (List a)